Bukidnon: Climate

-Two types of climate prevail between the northern and southern sections of Bukidnon, The northern part is classified as belonging to Type III, that is, there is no pronounced rain period but relatively dry during the months of November to May.
+Two types of climate are roughly divided by the northern and southern areas of Bukidnon.
+The northern part is classified as belonging to Type III, that is, there is no pronounced rain period but relatively dry during the months of November to May.
 In the southern portion of the province, the climate is classified as Type IV with no dry season.
 The driest area is Baungon, while the wettest is the Calabugao plain.
 The climate is relatively cool and humid throughout the year.

 The average annual rainfall is 2800 mm.
 Just like in other parts of the country, rainfall is more pronounced from June to October compared to other months of the year.
 February to April are the drier months.

 Temperature ranges vary with elevation.
 In areas lower than 500 m above sea level (m.a.s.l.), the recorded temperature range is between 20 and 34 C. Areas with elevations greater than 500 m above sea level would have temperatures ranging from 18 to 28 C.

 Relative humidity also varies with elevation, with those above 500 m having relative humidity of about 80%, while areas lying below 500 m, 65-7 percent.
-Thus, the Malaybalay-Impasug-ong area and those around the volcanic cones approximate semi-temperate conditions and can support the cultivation of highland tropical crops.
+Thus, the Malaybalay-Impasugong area and those around the volcanic cones approximate semi-temperate conditions and can support the cultivation of highland tropical crops.

 Based on the records of climatological stations within and near the province, lithology and land form, three agro-ecological zones are identified.
 One covers the mountainous eastern side (Central Cordillera), which is generally wet, with rainfall of about 2340 to 4000 mm per annum.
 Another covers the high altitude volcanic plains, the Malaybalay-Impasug-ong area, and the foot slopes of Mount Kitanglad, and Mount Kalatungan.
 These areas have an annual rainfall in the range of 2,490 to 3680 mm.
 The third zone covers the south-central and the north-western parts of the province, with elevations of less than 500 meters, relatively dry with mean annual rainfall in the range of 1700 to 2600 mm.